Do I Need a Lawyer for a DWI?

 Financial Considerations: Cost vs. Consequences of DWI Representation

 Do I need a lawyer for a DWI if I can’t afford one?
 The real question is whether you can afford not to hire one.
 DWI convictions cost an average of $15,000 over five years in fines, increased insurance premiums, license reinstatement fees, and mandatory classes.
-A lawyer’s fee—typically $2,500 to $5,000 for standard cases—often saves money by reducing charges and avoiding maximum penalties.
+Attorney fees vary by case.
+Speaking with a lawyer may help you better understand potential costs and how different legal outcomes could affect you financially.

 Unrepresented defendants rarely understand plea bargain implications.
 Accepting the first offer from prosecutors usually means pleading guilty to maximum charges.
-Attorneys negotiate reduced charges like reckless driving that carry lighter penalties and don’t appear as drunk driving convictions on background checks employers review.
+Attorneys may negotiate alternative resolutions in some cases, depending on the facts, charges, and applicable law.

 License suspensions create hidden costs that lawyers help minimize.
 Lost wages from inability to commute, ride-sharing expenses, and professional setbacks accumulate quickly.
 Attorneys file hardship license petitions allowing restricted driving privileges for work and essential activities during suspension periods.